Dual Credit Program

 - Your ISD will award high school academic credit.

 When dual credit students graduate from high school, they may have already completed transferable college credits.

 Dual credit classes are offered in person or online through participating ISDs.

 Students who become a part of our dual credit program:

 - Receive transferable college credit, while also receiving high school credit

-- Save on tuition and fees by accelerating time to complete an undergraduate or vocational degree
+- Save on tuition and fees by accelerating time to complete an undergraduate or technical degree

 - Be better prepared for success in college